JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Stage 2 - Pre-clearing the lysates (optional)

 Pre-clearing lysates is an additional optional step that can help to increase the purity of proteins obtained by IP.
 This step involves incubating the lysate with only beads or beads plus an isotype control, depending on the beads used, to precipitate unwanted proteins.
-One can normally skip this step when using high-quality beads without severe bead adsorption effect.
+When choosing a control antibody, it is important to use an antibody from the same species as the experimental antibody to serve as an appropriate negative control.
+Including a negative control, such as normal IgG, is essential to distinguish specific from non-specific binding in co-IPs.
+One can normally skip this step when using high-quality beads without a severe bead adsorption effect.

-Pre-clearing the lysate can help reduce non-specific binding and reduce background.
+Pre-clearing the lysate can help reduce non-specific binding and background.
 However, if the final detection of the protein is by western blotting, pre-clearing may not be necessary unless a contaminating protein interferes with the visualization of the protein of interest.
+In co-IPs, multiple controls, including isotype and negative controls, are often required to validate the specificity and reliability of the results.

 Here we provide a protocol example for pre-clearing the lysates using beads combined with an isotype control.